stla/jackpolynomials/README.md

 -- (18 % 1) x1^3x2 + (12 % 1) x1^2x2^2 + (18 % 1) x1x2^3
 ```

+From the definition of Jack polynomials, as well as from their implementation in this package,
+the coefficients of the Jack polynomials are fractions of polynomials in the Jack parameter.
+However, in the above example, one can see that the coefficients of the Jack polynomial `jp`
+are *polynomials* in the Jack parameter `a`.
+This fact actually is always true for the $J$-Jack polynomials (not for $P$ and $Q$).
+This is
+a consequence of the Knop & Sahi combinatorial formula.
+But be aware that in spite of this fact, the coefficients of the polynomials returned by
+Haskell are *fractions* of polynomials (the type of these polynomials is `SymbolicSpray`,
+defined in the **hspray** package).

 ## References

 * I.G.
 Macdonald. *Symmetric Functions and Hall Polynomials*.
 Oxford Mathematical Monographs.
 The Clarendon Press Oxford University Press, New York, second edition, 1995.